 - Bidets spread infection.
 As mentioned above, there is no truth to the claim that bidets spread infection.
 In some cases, they actually do the opposite, especially with proper use and good daily hygiene.

 All of these myths are outright false, yet they remain ingrained in the minds of many.

 If Bidets Are A Cleaner Option, Why Aren’t They More Widely-Used?

 Another reason why some people won’t consider bidets, is that they are not the toileting standard everywhere.
 This leads people to think, “If bidets are so clean, why don’t more people use them?”

-Bidets are widely used in many foreign countries, including, but not limited to:
+Bidets are widely used in many foreign countries (Link), including, but not limited to:

 Habits are difficult to break when they’re deeply ingrained.

 Americans have been using toilet paper since 1857 (Link), which is undoubtedly a long time.
 Since then, Americans have warmed up to the idea of cleaning themselves with toilet paper and would not even consider using another cleaning method.